jpratt2/CucumberTemplateJava/README.md

 # Named Locators

-You can declare public static variables in the file e.java for Selenide locators.
-Superior to page objects, named locators can be used on multiple pages.
-In Selenide, the element isn't obtained until an action is performed on the locator.
+You can declare public static variables in Locators class for Selenide locators.
+Superior to page objects, named locators can be used across multiple pages.
+(In Selenide, the actual web element isn't obtained until an action is performed on the locator, such as a click().)

     public static mainButton = $("#divMain").$("button") )